neo-mc/neo-mc.github.io/pages/benefits.md

-- also asking for a serious feature, if I'll like the idea – which might happen more "easily" if I'll be under pressure of a supporter ;) Besides, I have a catalogue of ~100 ideas for a features and a request from a supporter might just work like prioritizing of them,
+- also asking for a serious feature, if I'll like the idea – which might happen more "easily" if I'll be under pressure of a supporter ;) Besides, I have a catalogue of ~50 ideas for new features and a request from a supporter might just work like prioritizing of them,